elixir-lsp/elixir-ls/eels/README.md

 The new startup sequence is:

-* The wrapper script compiles, using the project OTP/Elixir, this application under a new random name and caches it;
+* The wrapper script compiles, using the project OTP/Elixir, this application caches it;
 * The wrapper script starts the just-compiled application;
 * The application enables clustering and tries to find the Elixir-LS process under a well-known global name;
 * If it is not found, Elixir-LS is started using its distribution in the background and the finding is retried;